pkulchenko/fullmoon/README.md

 value of `params.name` is `nil`, but passes if the same check is made against a table (`name = {Bo=true, Mo=true}`), including regex/pattern checks.
-If this is not desirable, then a custom validator function can explicitly check for the correct value.
+If this is not desirable, then a custom validator function can explicitly check for the expected value.

 Consider the following example: